hemantksingh/messup-learn/Distributed Systems/Monitoring and Observability.md

 * Both AlertManager and Sysdig PromQL alerts definition.
 * Recording rules, in order to pre-calculate metrics when you have tons of them.

+[thanos.io](https://thanos.io) is an open source, highly available Prometheus setup with long term storage capabilities.

+Depending upon your monitoring requirements, if you need to analyse both metrics and tracing data, then you may decide to [deploy tracing and metrics solutions together](https://developers.redhat.com/blog/2017/07/10/using-opentracing-with-jaeger-to-collect-application-metrics-in-kubernetes) as opposed to a standalone analysis backend.

 ## Application monitoring

 Ingesting all the telemetry data from different sources only makes sense if you can connect the dots and get meaningful information about the state of your applications.
 From performance monitoring to security monitoring, it is critical for businesses to analyze and review their telemetry data for monitoring and observability.
 Three of the most popular log management platforms are: